-His consultancy work for Charcoalblue includes the new home for the Manchester International Festival, The Factory as well as the Astana World Expo and the Ronald O. Perelman Performing Arts Center at the World Trade Center, New York.
+His consultancy work for Charcoalblue includes the new home for the Manchester International Festival, Aviva Studios, as well as the Astana World Expo and the Perelman Performing Arts Center in New York.

 Steve hosts some of the Bristol studio for a summer barbeque in 2017.